PaddlePaddle/models/PaddleCV/yolov3/README.md

 ### Inference deployment

-For YOLOv3 inference deployment, you can save YOLOv3 inference model in `eval.py` [save_inference_model](https://github.com/PaddlePaddle/models/blob/623698ef30cc2f7879e47621678292254d6af51e/PaddleCV/yolov3/eval.py#L58), inference model can be loaded and deployed by Paddle prediction library, see [Paddle Inference Lib](http://paddlepaddle.org/documentation/docs/zh/1.4/advanced_usage/deploy/index_cn.html).
+For YOLOv3 inference deployment, you can save YOLOv3 inference model in [eval.py](https://github.com/PaddlePaddle/models/blob/623698ef30cc2f7879e47621678292254d6af51e/PaddleCV/yolov3/eval.py#L58), inference model can be loaded and deployed by Paddle prediction library, see [Paddle Inference Lib](http://paddlepaddle.org/documentation/docs/zh/1.4/advanced_usage/deploy/index_cn.html).

 ## Advanced Usage

 ### Background introduction

 Traditional object detection method works with two stages, it generates potential bounding boxes in the first stage and then run classifier on these proposed boxes in the second stage.
 YOLO reframes object detection as a single regression problem, detect bounding box coordinates and class probabilities in one stage, which can make YOLO networks inference faster than two-stage networks.
-YOLOv3 uses multi-scale prediction layers, which improves small target detection accuracy.
+YOLOv3 uses multi-scale prediction layers, which improves small target detection performance.

 ### Model overview